 Losing the game

-Right now we’ve got the game simply quitting when we hit zero hit points, but that’s a bit unusual to say the least.
-In this chapter we’re going to get into gamestates and make a very simple game over screen.
-This is gonna be a short chapter where we learn how to create a new gamestate.
+Right now the game simply quits when we hit zero hit points, but that’s a bit unusual to say the least.
+In this chapter we’re going to create a new GameState to represent our game over screen.

 Making a gamestate

-Navigate to the gamestates folder and create a new file there callled gameoverstate.lua
+Navigate to the gamestates folder and create a new file called gameoverstate.lua with the following contents:

 --- @class GameOverState : GameState